jvalcher/termfu/README.md

 # Configuration

 Unique, three-character, case-sensitive plugin codes are each associated with a specific debugger action or window.
 The codes are bound to user-defined keys.
-The keys are then used to create custom ASCII-art layouts.
+The keys are then used to create custom ASCII-art layouts that can be switched between.
 <br>

 Run the program in the same directory as the configuration file `.termvu`.
 Breakpoints and watchpoints are persisted in `.termvu_data`.